normai/purpleterms/docs/dev-doc.md

  Editor: A Reference Guide', which is about C++ :
  [Appendix A: Icons in the Code Completion Window](https://netbeans.apache.org/kb/docs/java/editor-codereference.html#_appendix_a_icons_in_the_code_completion_window).

-This are all not a really pervasive legends.
+This are all not really pervasive legends.

 The icons are to be taken with a grain of salt anyway.
-The icons are made for OOP languages.
-JavaScript is not really object oriented, though this is often stated.
-The OO features are not programmed by means of keywords, instead are built at own risk with the help of design patterns.
-The ES5 `class` keyword does not change this situation, it is only syntactic sugar on the surface.
+The icons are made for OOP languages, and JavaScript is not really object oriented.
+The OO features are not realized by means of keywords, instead crafted with the help of patterns.
+The ES5 `class` keyword mitigates the situation with syntactic sugar, it does not change the mechanisms inside, the prototype's behaviour.

 Howsoever.
 Even if the icons are not clear in every detail, graphics like above I find a great help to comprehend a program's concept.